CarlosCuevas/mr-take-home/readme.md

  - Implement the incomplete `/factories/search` resource.
 It should return the first matching (by name) factory.
 Don't worry about duplicates, or about being case sensitive, just return the first factory. *Note: there are currently 2 failing tests because the `/factories/search` resource is incomplete.*
  - Create a new resource for brands.
 This resource should have the endpoint `/brands`.
 The brands resource should have the same fields as the factories resource.
  - **We want to store both brands and factories in a generic `companies` table.** For this exercise, the `companies` table is represented by the json files in the `/store/companies` directories.
 A `company_type` property should be used to specify if the company is a brand or factory.
 Change the factory and brand resources to account for this.
- - Add tests to account for of these changes.
+ - Add tests to account for these changes.
  - Push the altered application to a public repository in your GitHub account, and send a link to that repository to [dev@makersrow.com](mailto:dev@makersrow.com)

 Bonus